Baphomet42/Data-Packs/README.md

         + The entrance elevator will now teleport players to the exit elevator after it's done moving
         + The exit elevator should either be cycled to Exit Only mode or have a movement end point set up
         + When done correctly, a single elevator ride will seamlessly move the player to a new location anywhere in the world
+    + Elevators will unload and reset the previous level of whoever uses it
 + *High Energy Pellet*
     + Pellets spawn from High Energy Pellet Launchers
     + Bounce off walls and cubes, can go through portals